 All right, 25 till the top of the hour.

-President held a uh a good press conference today.
+President held a good press conference today.

-I want to go to this as he talks about opening the country, doing it safely as the resistance to opening anything continues to well rise.
+I want to go to this as he talks about opening the country, doing it safely as the resistance to opening anything continues to, well, rise.

 As of this morning, almost every state has taken steps to begin reopening, and the American people are doing an extraordinary job of continuing to take precautions while at the same time wanting to start, and they will be starting to resume their American way of life.

-We uh will be reigniting our economic engines.
+We will be reigniting our economic engines.

 We're going to be working very, very hard on our senior citizens and our nursing homes and various communities to support those that are struggling in this very difficult time.